-What are business savings accounts?
+What is a business savings account?

 A business savings account is an account that allows you to earn interest on your business funds while you're not using them.
 It's like a regular high interest savings account, except it's for business use rather than personal use.
-A business savings account will also often have a minimum balance requirement that needs to be met in order to earn interest, and this balance requirement is usually higher than those on personal savings accounts.
+A business savings account will sometimes often have a minimum balance requirement that needs to be met in order to earn interest, and this balance requirement is usually higher than those on personal savings accounts.

 A business savings account is not for personal use.
 You can only open a business savings account if you're operating as a sole trader, partnership or trust in Australia.
 This is to ensure that all businesses are keeping their business finances separate from their personal finances.
 If you're a sole trader you're not legally required to use a dedicated business account, however you might find it easier to do so.

 You will need to prove you're a business by providing your Australian Business Number (ABN) and/ or Australian Company Number (ACN), plus supply your registered business address when opening the account.

 Business savings accounts are specially designed with a range of features to help your business better manage its finances.
 These accounts can;

 - Allow you to earn a high rate of interest on business funds, much higher than you would receive in a business transaction account